wrodney/ansible_desktop/README.md

 # ansible_desktop
 Ansible configuration for Desktop and laptops
-Used for the Ansible desktop and laptop configuration setup
+I use Ansible to configure all of my desktops, laptops, and servers.